joao-osilva/joao-osilva.github.io/pages/about.md

 I think that this probably resembles me a lot of my "profession", having to deal with the uncertainty of things, while surrounded by people that seem so sure of their opinions.

-Well that's it.
+Well, that's it.
 I'll try to post every now and then some interesting(or not) stuff about technology or anything else.